Noise Levels in US Navy Little Creek Amphibious Base, Norfolk, VA | Find Quiet Neighborhoods With Our Sound Map

 Northern US Navy Little Creek Amphibious Base

-Southern US Navy Little Creek Amphibious Base sounds about 151% louder than Northern US Navy Little Creek Amphibious Base to the human ear, a 13.3 dBA gap.
+To the human ear, noise in southeastern US Navy Little Creek Amphibious Base sounds about 164% louder than in northern US Navy Little Creek Amphibious Base, a 14.0 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from 11TH St do you need to be?